BLUE HORIZON 1261

 "Yes, sir," she replied.
 "I'll get started right away."

 "Very good.
 Let me know what you find out when you identify Jiro's illness and come up with a treatment.
 For now, we will keep him resting and try not to do anything else to aggravate the condition."

-Taro Nichols hung up the communications headset on a clip on the side of the console and then rubbed her eyes.
+Taro Nichols put away the communications headset and then rubbed her eyes.
 She'd been parked in front of the com station for the past two hours and she felt stiff and sore.
 Not for the first time, she wished her cabin was equipped with a bath tub to sit in and let stresses soak away.

 The vixen stood up, stretched and then picked up her old and battered slateboard from the console.
 She brushed a few shed hairs from her tan blouse and matching pants and then walked two slow laps around the small bridge to stretch her legs.
 She glanced idly out the front windows at the minus-four magnitude star almost directly ahead of the blue flying saucer before she returned to the com station.